TOTAL NUMBER OF SECURITY INCIDENTS REPORTED: 559,804,889

 BUILT USING THE PRIVACY BY DESIGN APPROACH

-During its development, the NPC ensured to harmonize and preserve both the privacy measures and proposed functionalities of the DBNMS.
+• Full Functionality — Positive-Sum, not Zero-Sum – During its development, the NPC ensured to harmonize and preserve both the privacy measures and proposed functionalities of the DBNMS.
 During its implementation, the need for additional features was also determined to be added.
 Since the PIA was conducted during the design phase, adding features without compromising the privacy measures can be made without issues.
-A PIA is conducted before implementation of major changes.

-One of the requirements that was emphasized during the planning stage is that every major stage of the development should undergo a security assessment.
+• End-to-End Security — Lifecycle Protection – One of the requirements that was emphasized during the planning stage is that every major stage of the development should undergo a security assessment.
 This is to ensure that all possible vulnerabilities will be addressed even before the completion of the DBNMS.
 In addition, several PIAs were conducted during its development to ensure that none of the privacy measures were neglected or removed from the system.
-Finally, prior to its deployment, a Vulnerability Assessment and Penetration Test was conducted first internally and then with the help of a recognized VAPT.
-In addition, privacy and security measures were put in place to measure that personal data is protected throughout its lifecycle - from its collection until its destruction.
+Finally, prior to its deployment, a Vulnerability Assessment and Penetration Test (“VAPT”) was conducted by a recognized VAPT provider.

 DBNMS LAUNCH